-Overall the debate seems to have been fairly civilised, but I think only time will tell how divisive it's been.
-The level of engagement and expected voter turnout are massively high, so with everyone having such strong opinions on it tempers are bound to fray.
-Whichever way it goes about half of the country is not going to get the decision they want.
+Overall the debate seems to have been fairly civilized, but I think only time will tell how divisive it’s been.
+The level of engagement and expected voter turnout are massively high, so with everyone having such strong opinions on it, tempers are bound to fray.
+Whichever way it goes, about half the country are not going to get the decision they want.

 There was a very popular pro-independence member of the Scottish Parliament called Margo MacDonald who sadly died earlier this year.
-She was also concerned about the referendum becoming divisive, and so she urged people to "recognise that you are dealing with opponents, not enemies.
-Not with ogres, but with fellow human beings with whom you can disagree, but must do so without malice."
+She was also concerned about the referendum becoming divisive, and so she urged people to recognize that you are dealing with opponents, not enemies.
+Not with ogres, but with fellow human beings with whom you can disagree, but must do so without malice.

 Kenny Anderson: A sense of belonging is hugely important to me.
 I still live in the area I grew up in, as do the majority of my family and close friends, so I suppose this gives me the confidence to keep going with music.
 However, I do feel like I'm part of a musical community that is spread across the whole of the UK, as well as having close collaborators in Canada and the US.

-My sense of Scottishness varies with the company I'm in and it has changed over the years.
+My sense of Scottishness varies with the company I'm in, and it has changed over the years.
 I'm increasingly dismayed at many of the decisions made in Scotland, and in my circle of friends we used to joke about emigrating to become "professional Scots" abroad.
-But that was when we still had a sense of humour, and abroad meant a journey over seawater at the very least.
+But that was when we still had a sense of humor, and "abroad" meant a journey over seawater at the very least.

 I felt like the referee who scored a goal in the football game between the True Blues and the Dirty Yellows, and for a short while I was booed and cheered in equal measure by both teams' supporters.
 Made it easier to sign for the True Blues right enough.

-VICE: Alright, so your name's The Pictish Trail - Picts were the famously fierce inhabitants of ancient Scotland - if Scotland does go independent you're not going to start raiding towns in the North of England again are you?
+VICE: All right, so your name’s the Pictish Trail—Picts were the famously fierce inhabitants of ancient Scotland—if Scotland does go independent you’re not going to start raiding towns in the North of England again, are you?
 And if you were, which would you burn first?

-You forget, that Scotland is home to Irn Bru - the most delicious of all the beverages - and we've kept the recipe a secret for generations.
-I reckon, if push came to shove, we'd be able to work out the Buckfast recipe.
-We've drank enough of it!
+You forget that Scotland is home to Irn Bru—the most delicious of all the beverages—and we’ve kept the recipe a secret for generations.
+I reckon, if push came to shove, we’d be able to work out the Buckfast recipe.
+We’ve drunk enough of it!

-But however the Scots choose to answer the "Should I Stay or Should I Go" question on the 18th, as long as they maintain their knack for churning out melancholy-but-catchy, literate-but-tender, epic-but-understated indie rock, the rest of us may be permitted to ask along with Belle & Sebastian, "Is it wicked not to care?"
+But however the Scots choose to answer the "Should I stay or should I go?" question on the September 18, as long as they maintain their knack for churning out melancholy but catchy, literate but tender, epic but understated indie rock, the rest of us may be permitted to ask along with Belle & Sebastian, "Is it wicked not to care?"